White Front: Origins and initial growth

 White Front traced its origin to the opening of a small Los Angeles self-service grocery store on Central Avenue near 77th Street by a 23-year redhead named Harry Blackman just a few weeks before the stock market crash of 1929.
 Blackman had worked in the food store business for several years by working through various positions up to store manager before he decided he wanted to start his own business.
 He opened the White Front Market, named after the color of the store front, on Central with $200 cash and $10,000 credit with wholesalers.
-He tried to carry items that his customers wanted and tried to help his customers by allowing his customers to pay for their groceries on credit until they received their relief checks.
-A 1934 article in the Los Angeles Evening Post-Record showed that Blackman's grocery store, White Front Market, was located at 7710 South Central Avenue and a 1940 ad in the Los Angeles Times also showed the market was still at the same address six years later.
+He tried to carry items that his customers wanted and tried to help them by allowing his customers to pay for their groceries on credit until they received their relief checks.
+A 1934 article in the Los Angeles Evening Post-Record showed that Blackman's grocery store, White Front Market, was located at 7710 South Central Avenue and a 1940 ad in the Los Angeles Times showed the market was still at the same address six years later.

 At first, the small store did not sell non-food items such as small tube radios.
 His initial foray happened purely by accident.
-A radio salesman that he knew came into the store one day and asked Blackman if he can help him sell some small portable radios in his store that were priced at $9.95 by having Blackman display the radios near the cash register.
-The radios were not selling at all at the list price until a woman offered to purchase one on credit by paying $0.50 down and then $0.50 per week until the radio was paid off.
-Blackman was able to sell the rest of the radios to several other customers under the same terms.
+A radio salesman that he knew came into the store one day and asked Blackman if he could help him sell some small portable radios in his store that were priced at $9.95 by having Blackman display them near the cash register.
+The radios were not selling at all at the list price until a woman offered to purchase one on credit with $0.50 down and then $0.50 per week until the radio was paid off.
+Blackman was able to sell the rest of the radios to other customers under the same terms.
 Later, another customer offered to purchase the same radio for $8 in cash.
-Under the new cash terms, Blackman found out that he could that he could sell even more radios at a quicker rate while still making a small profit on each radio.
+Under the new cash terms, Blackman found out that he could that he could sell even more radios at a quicker rate while still making a small profit.
 He later branched out and start selling other small household appliances in his grocery store, such as toasters and steam irons.
-This side business continued until the attack on Pearl Harbor in 1941 when consumer goods production was halted as US factories switched over to the production of war-related goods to supply the armed forces.
-Blackman himself was drafted into the army in 1943.
-Blackman's wife Lillian continue to operate the grocery until his return after the war.
+This side business continued until the attack on Pearl Harbor in 1941 when consumer goods production was halted as US factories switched over to produce war-related goods for the armed forces.
+Blackman himself was drafted into the army in 1943, and his wife Lillian operated the grocery until his return after the war.